Volograms/volograms_unreal4_plugin/README.md

 * We also have an equivalent Unity plugin using the same base libraries.
 * The core libraries are implemented in C, and can be compiled into .dlls.
-* These are `vol_geom`, which processes vologram header and sequence files into geometry, and `vol_av`, which is a wrapper over ffmpeg.
+* These are `vol_geom`, which processes vologram header and sequence files into geometry, and `vol_av`, which is a wrapper over FFmpeg.
-* To use ffmpeg for texture playback in another project, the `vol_av` code can be compiled into a `.dll` as a Unity plugin, with a little bit of project-specific hook-up code added.
+* To use FFmpeg for texture playback in another project, the `vol_av` code can be compiled into a `.dll` as a Unity plugin, with a little bit of project-specific hook-up code added.
 * To play a vologram in OpenGL or DirectX, the `vol_geom` and `vol_av` files can be dropped into a program's source build, and the functions accessed directly from your program.